 When running a business, there may come a time when you could use extra funding.
 Whether it is to buy new equipment, hire new employees, conduct training programs or launch a new product, there is a need for financial resources.
 Businesses have several options available to them to get the extra funds, each with their own share of pros and cons.

-&Solved offers businesses a line of credit option that when compared to other types of funding, like bank loans and Angel Investors, does have a few advantages.
+&Solved offers line of credit option that you can use to provide funding for your business activities when compared to other types of funding, like bank loans and Angel Investors, it does have a few advantages.
 Before applying for a line of credit for a business, it is better to understand what exactly a business line of credit is, the requirements and the cons along with the pros.
-We give you the whole story here.

 A business line of credit is similar to a line of credit but is used for the purpose of running a business.
 A representative of the business applies for the line of credit, but the amount that is allocated can be used for whatever the business requires or even just to keep a reserve of extra funds in case of an emergency.

 Unlike a loan where a lump sum amount is transferred to the recipient’s account, a line of credit holds the funds in reserve.
 When a withdrawal is made, the required amount is transferred to the recipient’s account within 24 hours.

 With a loan, the recipient is required to pay back the full amount with interest in instalments over a period of time.
 With a line of credit, only the amount that has been withdrawn is charged interest and has to be paid back.
 The amount that remains in reserve is not charged any interest.